What is Nutritional Therapy?

 Some people simply want to check that they are on the right track with regard to healthy eating.
 Others may want to lose weight or get help with their symptoms.

-Nutrition and lifestyle approaches to healthcare have been shown to support the health of all the major systems of the body (skeletal, muscular, nervous, respiratory, cardiovascular, digestive, excretory, endocrine, immune, reproductive and integumentary (skin, hair, nails).
+Nutrition and lifestyle approaches to healthcare have been shown to support the health of all the major systems of the body.
 Typical priorities in nutritional therapy consultations are support to achieve optimum energy levels, healthy blood sugar balance, emotional and psychological wellbeing, optimum gastrointestinal health and tolerance to a broad range of food groups.

 Nutritional Therapists are trained in the assessment of food and lifestyle practices and, amongst other things, how they impact on both short and long‐term weight gain, and also recognise and understand that specific dietary and other lifestyle behaviours may affect the success of the simplest, yet not always successful, “eat less and exercise more” strategy for preventing long‐term weight gain.
 Specific dietary and lifestyle factors are independently associated with long‐term optimal weight maintenance.